U2NG/2018-OSF-Demo/02_OSF_Project_Setup.md

 * If you go to the **settings** page of your project you can see the different add-ons that are available.

-***Activity***
+## **Activity**

-**Using one of the storage add-ons.**
+* **Using one of the storage add-ons.**

-I’m going to show it with Google Drive, but if you don’t have a Drive account you can use Box or anything on the list.
+I’m going to show the Google Drive add-on, but if you don’t have a Drive account you can use Box or anything on the list.

 * find the files we shared for this lesson.

-* Log into into your chosen storage account and create a folder called **demo project** and then upload the files to that folder.
+* Log into into your chosen storage account and create a folder called **2017 demo project** and then upload the files to that folder.

 * Now, go to your **OSF project and create a new component** for the files just uploaded.